Article | Last updated: 06/07/2022 | Ministry of Foreign Affairs

-Norway’s efforts to promote peace and reconciliation vary depending on the conflict in question and the local conditions.
-There are, however, some general features that are consistent throughout Norway’s efforts in this area.
-These include:
+Norway’s peace and reconciliation efforts vary depending on the conflict in question and the local conditions, but there are certain general features of Norway’s engagement that are common to all Norway’s efforts in this area.

 - Ownership by the parties.
 Norway assists parties to conflict in their efforts to find peaceful solutions, but the overall responsibility for the peace process always lies with the parties themselves.
 Sustainable peace can only be achieved if the parties themselves show a willingness to work towards a political solution, and Norway will never push solutions onto the parties.

 - A long-term willingness to provide assistance.
 Many conflicts last for several decades, and it can take time before the parties are ready to negotiate a political solution.
 Norway has made it clear that it takes a long-term approach to its peace and reconciliation efforts.
 There is broad agreement on this in the Storting (Norwegian parliament).
 Several of the processes Norway is currently engaged in have lasted for many years and have been supported by different Norwegian governments.
 Our efforts in the Middle East and Colombia are two good examples.
 This continuity is one of our unique strengths; it ensures a high level of predictability and inspires confidence in Norway’s efforts.

 - A willingness to talk to all parties to a conflict.
 Norway talks to all parties that are seeking a political solution.
 Norway’s engagement in the Middle East, which involved entering into dialogue with Hamas at an early stage, is a good example in this context.
 Seeking to engage all parties helps build trust and enhances understanding of the underlying interests.